What are cookies?

 - (b) Personalisation cookies - These are accessory cookies (not necessary for the functioning of the website, although they can improve its performance) and their purpose is to customize the user's browsing experience.
 Some of these cookies may transfer data outside the European Economic Area (“EEA”).

 - (c) Analytics cookies - These are accessory cookies which collect statistical information in order to help website owners analyze its usage and understand visitor engagement with the website.
 These cookies may also be used in conjunction with some advertising cookies to quantify interactions with the advertisements presented on the website.
 Some of these cookies may transfer data outside the EEA.

 - (d) Advertising cookies - These are accessory cookies that aim to make advertising more attractive to both users and advertisers by offering advertisements that are relevant to the user, in order to improve reporting on campaign performance and to avoid placing advertisements which the user has already seen or flagged as irrelevant.
 Some of these cookies may transfer data outside the EEA.

 Considering their life cycle, cookies can be classified as follows:

-- (e) Session cookies - These are provisional cookies that are deleted from the cookies archive when or shortly after the user closes the browser or application that has been used to browse the Digital Channels.
+- (a) Session cookies - These are provisional cookies that are deleted from the cookies archive when or shortly after the user closes the browser or application that has been used to browse the Digital Channels.
 These cookies make it possible, for instance, to analyze traffic patterns on the web, allowing us to identify issues, improve security, and provide a better browsing experience.

-- (f) Persistent cookies - Unlike session cookies, these cookies are not deleted when the user closes the browser or application and are stored on the user's devices.
+- (b) Persistent cookies - Unlike session cookies, these cookies are not deleted when the user closes the browser or application and are stored on the user's devices.
 They are used whenever the user visits the website again, allowing us, for instance, to customize the browsing experience according to the user's interests and provide a more customized service.

 Considering the party that places them, cookies can be classified as follows: